The importance, structure and uses of periscope

 The periscope is an instrument for observation over, around or through the object, obstacle or condition that prevents direct line-of-sight observation from the observer’s current position, The periscope is used to monitor the dangerous chemical reactions in the laboratory and they are used in observing the nuclear reactors.

-The periscope is an instrument for observation, It consists of a tube with mirrors at each set parallel to each other at 45-degree angle, with the addition of two simple lenses, and it depends on the occurrence of regular light reflection on the plane mirrors.
+The periscope is an instrument for observation, It consists of a tube with mirrors at each set parallel to each other at a 45-degree angle, with the addition of two simple lenses, and it depends on the occurrence of regular light reflection on the plane mirrors.

 The periscope is used in the submarines to see what is going on the water surface, It was used for observation purposes in the trenches during World War I, It is used in some gun turrets and it is used in armed vehicles.